 Days 6–8: Ol Pejeta Conservancy—Nat Hab's Private Mobile Camp

-Fly north to the renowned Ol Pejeta Conservancy, located on the Laikipia Plateau in the shadow of Mount Kenya.
-Originally a working cattle ranch established in the 1940s during Kenya's colonial days, Ol Pejeta set aside land for rhino conservation in 1988 and has since become a trailblazer for conservation innovation.
-Today it is the largest black rhino sanctuary in East Africa and home to the world’s last two remaining northern white rhinos, plus endangered Grevy's zebra.
-Ol Pejeta is the only place in Kenya to see chimpanzees, in a sanctuary established to rehabilitate chimps rescued from the black market.
-It also has some of Kenya's highest predator densities, yet still manages a very successful livestock program.
+Fly north to the renowned Ol Pejeta Conservancy, located on the Lakipia Plateau in the shadow of Mount Kenya.
+A working cattle ranch established in the 1940s during Kenya's colonial days, Ol Pejeta set aside land for rhino conservation in 1988 and has since become a trailblazer for conservation innovation.
+Today it is the largest black rhino sanctuary in East Africa and home to the world’s last two remaining northern white rhinos, a staunchly guarded pair of females which we visit in person.
+The conservancy is also home to the endangered Grevy's zebra and has some of Kenya's highest predator densities, yet still manages a very successful livestock program.
 Ol Pejeta seeks to preserve the exceptional biodiversity within its 90,000 acres while supporting the people living on its borders, to ensure that wildlife conservation translates to better education, healthcare and infrastructure for the next generation of wildlife guardians.
 In 2014, Ol Pejeta achieved IUCN Green List status, one of only two conservancies in Africa to be so recognized.
 The Green List aims to define excellence in managing valuable natural areas.